abdnh/anki-fhighlight/README.md

 {{highlight lang=python:Front}}
 ```

-The `lang` option specifies the programming language you want to highlight its code.
+The `lang` option specifies the programming language.
 See [Pygments documentation](https://pygments.org/docs/lexers/) for a list of all supported languages.
 You can alternatively omit the option to make the add-on try to guess the language from the field text using Pygments' [guess_lexer](https://pygments.org/docs/api/#pygments.lexers.guess_lexer) function.

 You can also dynamically specify the language for each note by prefixing the value of the lang option with `#`: